 Anarkik3D and Calm Technology

-I was a new CEO of Anarkik3D in 2007.
-I wrote about how I perceived our approach to the development of 3D software should be.
-Something like this: “Visualise an elegant swan gliding along calmly and effortlessly (this is the user interface) and under water superbly evolved webbed feet (the programme we build) paddle away relentlessly against the current (general computer applications) to get where it wanted to be (a new enjoyable user experience)”.
+As a new CEO of Anarkik3D in 2007, I perceived our approach to the development of 3D software as something like this: “Visualise an elegant swan gliding along calmly and effortlessly (a metaphore for our user interface) and under water superbly evolved webbed feet (the programme we build) paddle away relentlessly against the current (general computer applications) to get where it wants to be (a new enjoyable user experience)”.

-This is the core principle of the remarkable 3D modelling programme that my company, Anarkik3D, has built specifically for designer makers for their way of thinking and doing.
-Anarkik3DDesign, with virtual 3D touch (haptics), is an unintimidating, easy and enjoyable -to-use programme.
-We did this because creative people like us will engage with digital technology when systems are a joy to use, enhance and integrate into their normal everyday practice.
+The 3D touch experience makes Anarkik3DDesign unintimidating, easy and enjoyable -to-use because creative people like us will only engage with digital technology when systems are a joy to use, enhance and integrate into our normal everyday practice.
 This is calm technology.

 The terms “calm computing” and “calm technology” were coined a long way back in 1995 by Mark Weiser and John Seely Brown, researches at Xerox’s Palo Alto Research Center (PARC).
 This was in reaction to the increasing complexities that information technologies were creating.